 By The Way, What Is Print Media?

-Before the rise of the digital technology and its subsequent invasion into our lives, it was the Print Media that was the dominant form of the mass communication.
+Before the rise of the digital technology and its subsequent invasion into your lives, it was the Print Media that was the dominant form of the mass communication.
 Yes, long before Televisions, Google News came into the picture; Print Media was the dominant form of communication.
-We must have read about in our History books, how much the print media was helpful in our very own Independence struggle.
+You must have read about in your History books, how much the print media was helpful in your very own Independence struggle.
 However, since the rise of technology, there has been various claims made on the future of Print Media.

 What Are The Different Types Of Print Media?

-There are several different types of print media, depending upon a number of different variables such as the number of people we want to reach and so on.
+There are several different types of print media, depending upon a number of different variables such as the number of people you want to reach and so on.
 They are the following.

 - They are perhaps the most known among the existing print media.
 Generally delivered to the homes, or available on the new-stands, it is perhaps the cheapest and most effective way to reach a large amount of people in an efficient and cost-effective way.
 In fact, India till today has a very active newspaper reader base.
 Different types of newspapers cater to the wide variety of different topics available.
 They are published daily.